Golden Arrow Bus Services

-Golden Arrow Bus Services (GABS) is the major public transport bus service operator for Cape Town, South Africa, providing commuter bus services throughout a large part of the City of Cape Town metropolitan area.
+Golden Arrow Bus Services (commonly referred to as Golden Arrow, and abbreviated to GABS) is one of two major public transport bus service operators in Cape Town, South Africa.
+The private company provides commuter bus services throughout a large part of the City of Cape Town metropolitan area.

-Founded in 1861, and owned by South African holding company Hosken Consolidated Investments Limited, the company operates a fleet of over 1000 buses on 1300 routes, with a daily ridership of around 220,000 people.
+Founded in 1861, and owned by South African holding company Hosken Consolidated Investments, the company operates a fleet of around 1,200 electric and diesel buses on 1,300 routes, with a daily ridership of around 220,000 people.
+As of mid-2025, the company employed over 2,500 people.

 History

 On 9 July 1861, an Act was passed that allowed for a company to be formed for the purpose of providing horse-drawn tram services between Sea Point and Cape Town.
 The founding company in the GABS dynasty was the Cape Town & Green Point Tramway Company, which began operating on the 1 April 1863.

 Major technological innovations that shaped the fledgling industry subsequent to this were the replacement of horse-drawn trams with electric trams in 1894; the introduction of fuel powered motor buses in 1911 and trackless electric trams in 1934.
 During this period of innovation, mergers and acquisitions amongst competitors occurred.

-In 1957, Golden Arrow Bus Services, which at the time had 85 buses and 400 employees, completed a take-over of the larger, listed Cape Tramways Limited, which had 500 buses and 2000 employees.
+In 1957, Golden Arrow Bus Services, which at the time had 85 buses and 400 employees, completed a take-over of the larger, listed Cape Tramways Limited, which had 500 buses and 2,000 employees.

 In 1982, the company built its Arrowgate depot in the suburb of Montana, in Cape Town.
 At the time it was the largest and most modern depot in Southern Africa.
 GABS has also designed and built depot facilities in Woodstock, Philippi, Simon’s Town and Atlantis.

 In 2004, South African holding company Hosken Consolidated Investments Limited acquired Golden Arrow Bus Services.

 In 2011, Golden Arrow Bus Services took ownership of its 500th bus produced by German commercial vehicle manufacturer MAN Truck & Bus AG.
 MAN buses account for a large portion of GABS' fleet.

+In 2013, Golden Arrow became one of the official operators of MyCiTi, Cape Town's bus rapid transit system.
+Through a subsidiary - Table Bay Rapid Transit (TBRT) - Golden Arrow The MyCiTi Atlantic Corridor service, from Table View to the CBD, as well as services from the CBD to Camps Bay.

-In 2021 Golden Arrow announced that they had tested 3 electric busses and would put them in operation.
-This made Cape Town and Golden Arrow the first to implement electric busses in Africa.
+In 2021 Golden Arrow announced that they had tested 3 electric buses and would put them in operation.
+This made Cape Townthe first city to implement electric buses in Africa.

+Also in 2021 Golden Arrow celebrated its 160th anniversary of providing road-based public transport to the Cape Town community.

+In March 2025, Golden Arrow added the first 20 electric buses to its fleet, with 100 more scheduled for rollout before the end of the year.
+The company has announced plans to convert its entire diesel fleet to electric buses.

+In September 2025, it was reported that Golden Arrow had a total of 77 electric buses in its fleet, with more on the way.